Standard Salon Size & Dimensions: Room, Chair, Station, Layout

-I’m right now involved in a new salon project where the salon owner is planning to open a new unit in a central city location.
+I’m currently involved in a new salon project.
+The salon owner plans to open a new unit in a central city location.

-Rents are very high in the area but she has found this super nice location that I know will look really cool when she’s done.
+Rents are very high in the area, but she has found this super nice location, which I know will look cool when she’s done.

 The problem is just that it is quite small.
-So I was thinking to myself, what is the average square footage of a salon?
+So I thought to myself, what is the average square footage of a salon?
 I decided to find out.

 Source: First Research Industry Profile: Hair Care Services Industry Profile

-You also want to consider how spacious you want your salon to feel and also if you plan to use the space for events and other things where you’ll need to have some non-occupied areas.
+You also want to consider how spacious you want your salon to feel and whether you plan to use the space for events and other activities where you’ll need some non-occupied areas.

 You can check out my recommended salon equipment here.

-Let’s take a closer look at the space you’ll need for different areas in your salon.
+Let’s look closer at the space you’ll need for different areas in your salon.

 Salon Room Size Guidance

-Below are some reference points on space you’ll need per room in the salon.
-Note that this is just some recommendations and you’ll ultimately have to decide how much space you’ll need for each part to be comfortable.
+Below are some reference points on the space you’ll need per room in the salon.
+Note that these are just some recommendations, and you’ll ultimately have to decide how much space you’ll need for each part to be comfortable.

-Beyond the retail area and treatment rooms you should also consider space for an office, laundry room, changing room for staff, storage/ closets, restroom, and also a staff room.
+Beyond the retail area and treatment rooms, you should also consider space for an office, laundry room, changing room for staff, storage/ closets, restroom, and a staff room.

 How Close Can Salon Clients Sit?

-As you optimize your salon space, you want to make sure that you are not jeopardizing the salon experience.
+As you optimize your salon space, you want to ensure you are not jeopardizing the salon experience.
 Your clients want some privacy and space and do not want to feel crammed in with your other clients.
 You should also ensure sufficient space for a good working environment for your staff.

 What is the right distance between salon chairs?
-You should try to allow at least 40 inches between salon chairs to avoid clients sitting on each other.
+To avoid clients sitting on each other, you should try to allow at least 40 inches between salon chairs.

 Learn more about my recommended salon chairs here.

 What is the right distance between shampoo stations?
-You should allow for 32 inches left to right for each shampoo station.
-You should also allow 36 inches behind the station for the stylist.
+You should allow 32 inches left to right for each shampoo station and 36 inches behind the station for the stylist.

 Learn more about my recommended shampoo stations here.

-Beyond the treatment areas, there should also be space so that that staff and clients can move around in the salon.
+Beyond the treatment areas, there should also be space for staff and clients to move around in the salon.

 What does it cost to rent a salon?
-The average salon rent ranges from $1 to $2.5 per square foot.
-The average salon costs about $2,000 per month if the size is 1,500 sqft.
-The costs primarily depend on the location but also the state of the property.
+The average salon rent ranges from $1 to $2.5 per square foot, or about $2,000 per month if the salon is 1,500 sqft.
+The costs primarily depend on the location and the state of the property.

 Choosing the Salon Location